-- vii.
-Managing the Foundation's investment portfolio in a manner consistent with the Foundation's Investment Strategy. - viii.
-Selecting securities within each asset class, subject to the constraints of Section III. - ix.
-Preparing written reviews of quarterly investment performance, economic and market conditions, and future expectations for presentation to the Investment Committee. - x.
-Providing complete portfolio statements to the Foundation on a monthly basis. - xi.
-Confirmation of compliance with the Investment Policy Statement on a quarterly basis. - xii.
+- i.
+Managing the Foundation's investment portfolio in a manner consistent with the Foundation's Investment - ii.
+Selecting securities within each asset class, subject to the constraints of Section III. - iii.
+Preparing written reviews of quarterly investment performance, economic and market conditions, and future expectations for presentation to the Investment Committee. - iv.
+Providing complete portfolio statements to the Foundation on a monthly basis. - v.
+Confirmation of compliance with the Investment Policy Statement on a quarterly basis. - vi.
 Informing the Investment Committee of developments occurring within the Fund Manager's firm that may impact the firm's business, including developments such as the loss or acquisition of key personnel, changes in ownership structure, and rapid growth or decline in assets under management.